Fee Only Financial Planner

 Finally, Chicory Wealth is a fiduciary registered investment advisor.
 We are an independent company, and as a fiduciary, we are legally required to act in our clients’ best interests.
 We must avoid conflicts of interest, operate with full transparency, and put our clients first.
 We have always operated as a fiduciary and welcome and embrace this requirement.

 Our emphasis is holistic, financial life planning, for which we charge a flat fee, depending on the complexity of the client’s situation.
 Our minimum fee for this planning is $3500 per year.
+The fee for the second year and following will depend on the complexity of the client’s financial situation.
 We analyze insurance needs as part of the financial planning process, but we do not take commissions for insurance or any other products.
-Also, please ask about our special financial planning option for people under 35.
+Also, reach out to ask about our special financial planning option for people under 35.

 Separate from the financial planning fee, we charge asset management fees per the schedule below.
 Except for very rare instances, we do not take on asset management clients without first doing financial planning.